FuzzB0t/vulpes/README.md

 # 🦊 Vulpes — Reentrancy Vulnerability Detector for Solidity

-`vulpes` is a fast, static analysis CLI tool written in Rust that detects **reentrancy vulnerabilities** in Solidity smart contracts.
+`vulpes` is static analysis CLI tool written in Rust that detects **reentrancy vulnerabilities** in Solidity smart contracts.
 It parses the AST using [`solang_parser`](https://crates.io/crates/solang-parser) and identifies reentrancy patterns.

 ---
 ## Features